 Some settlement agencies have mentoring programs that match you with a mentor in your career field.
 You can ask mentors questions about:

-your industry in Canada
+Your industry in Canada

 Canadian workplace culture

-job search tips, and more.
+Job search tips, and more.

 Mentors are volunteers who donate their time to help newcomers learn about their field in Canada.
 But, it’s important to know their job is to guide you.
 They are not responsible for finding you a job.

 Quebec is the only French province while New Brunswick is the only bilingual province.
 Being bilingual in Canada can provide you with more job opportunities.
+Improving your language skills in either official language helps you with daily life and work activities.

+Settlement services also offer classes to help you improve your language skills.
+They will assess your language skills and recommend a program based on your results.
 Some settlement services in Canada even organize conversation circles that allow you to practice your language skills.
 This will increase your confidence to talk to others and have meaningful conversations.

 Some settlement agencies conduct workshops on Canadian business and workplace culture to help you succeed and retain your job.